 As ovarian tissue freezing only involves the woman, there is no need for your partner or parents’ consent to use the stored tissue in the future.
-Frozen ovarian tissue, can be stored for a maximum of 55 years.
+There is no upper limit for how long frozen ovarian tissue can be stored.

 What is the chance of having a baby after ovarian tissue freezing?

 It is difficult to be certain how likely it is that ovarian tissue freezing will result in a live birth.
 As this is a newer treatment, the number of cancer patients who have used their frozen tissue to have a baby is low.
 This data shows the chance that ovarian tissue freezing will help a woman to have a baby is around 30 in 100 (30%).
 For more information on national average success rates and the number of successful live births for each licensed fertility clinic visit the HFEA website www.hfea.gov.uk.

 Will this option affect the health of the baby?

 No, the data suggests that the health of a baby born using frozen ovarian tissue will not be affected.